1984hosting/1984-connector-for-dk-and-woocommerce/README.md

 ## Running process

 A running process (crontab) may be necessary for cleaning stale data, such as items still in a cart of a user that has left the website without completing the purchase.
+If built-in provisions in WordPress can achieve the same effect, that would be preferable.

+We currently need an experienced opinion on this.